William Singe: 2015–present: Solo career

-As a solo performer, Singe recorded cover tracks of contemporary singers, from Justin Bieber and Adele to Drake, Fetty Wap and The Weeknd.
+As a solo performer, Singe recorded cover tracks of contemporary musicians, such as from Justin Bieber, Adele, Drake, Fetty Wap, and The Weeknd.
 He sang in his bedroom and uploaded the videos to Facebook and YouTube.
 Starting 2015 with 6 cover videos and around 20 thousand followers on his Facebook page, Singe grew to more than two million followers by the end of the year with 44 additional cover videos.

 Singe announced on 14 October that he signed to Paradigm, a US entertainment agency representing Ed Sheeran, Coldplay, Sia and Black Eyed Peas, among others.

 In September and October, One Direction's Liam Payne and the singer T-Pain reached out via Twitter to connect with Singe, expressing interest to collaborate with him.

 Singe covered Drake's song "Hotline Bling" on 24 September.
 It became his most popular video to date.
 In less than a month, the video earned close to 25 million views on YouTube and Facebook, reaching a number one position on Spotify's US Viral 50 chart.

 Singe co-wrote "What You Want" for and with Samantha Jade, included on her album Nine, which was released in 2015.

 Noting Singe's success, Capital Xtra concluded: "YouTube sensation William Singe is a star in his own right, having racked up millions of views across his phenomenal covers of Fetty Wap's '679,' The Weeknd's 'Earned It' and now Drake's 'Hotline Bling.'
 The 22-year-old Aussie singer-songwriter completely makes the song his own and it sounds incredible."
 The Fern Events, a South Sydney-based event solutions company, also commented that Singe was "just phenomenal, his perseverance is really paying off."

 On 29 July, Singe announced that he had officially signed with RCA Records.
 His debut solo single was released on 3 February 2017, titled "Rush".

 On 5 May 2017, he appeared on the Jonas Blue single "Mama", which became a top 10 hit in many countries, including Australia, UK, New Zealand, Germany, Norway, Denmark and South Africa.

 On 13 June 2017, he reached 2 million subscribers on YouTube.

 In January 2018, "Mama" was nominated for two Brit Awards.
 The ceremony would take place the following month.

+In May 2023, Singe signed with independent record label & management group, ACTS Music Group.
+His debut album, Where Do Birds Go At Night?, was released on 28 July 2023.

 Concert tours

 In January 2016, Singe embarked on The Introduction Tour across Australia, Asia, the United States and Europe.
-In February, March and April 2017, Will toured the United States with Alex Aiono on the "Changes Tour".
+In February, March and April 2017, he toured the United States with Alex Aiono on the "Changes Tour".

+In October 2023, Singe headlined the first 1MX Festival held in Sydney.